craftingcity/RollHighOrDie/Character Rules/Skills.md

 When you make a Skill Check, make an Ability Check using the Skill's Core Ability and add your Degree of Proficiency.

 ## Combat Skills
+The following Skills are directly related to a character's performance in combat.

 ### Reactive Defenses
+You add

 #### Reflex
 #### Fortitude
 #### Will